 George Kittle - dude plays hard and has him some fun

-Oh I’m not saying coke keeps you out if the Hall.
+Oh I’m not saying coke keeps you out of the Hall.
 But in Muncie’s case it shortened his career and kept him from ever being a top-level star.
 Talent-wise he was the whole package.

 Jim Brown and it's not even close.
 He could have played tight end, linebacker, rush end and still been one of the all-time greats.
 He was 6-2, 230 and ran a 4.5 forty back in the late 50s-mid 60s.